Structure and Dynamics of Brain Lobe's Functional Networks at the Onset of Anesthesia-Induced Loss of Consciousness: Discussion

 \subsection{Transitivity}

-In this study, the administration of the anesthetics has led to alterations on the transitivity coefficient of the networks on the distinct brain lobes and frequency bands analyzed (see Figs. 26-30 ; Tables 26-30).
+In this study, the administration of the anesthetics has led to alterations in the transitivity coefficient of the networks on the distinct brain lobes and frequency bands analyzed (see Figs. 26-30; Tables 26-30).

-The most prominent changes occurred on the frontal, parietal and temporal lobes on Alpha and Beta frequency bands.
-In these brain regions, within less than two minutes after the administration of the anesthetics, the transitivity coefficient of the networks substantially decreased (see Figs. 28, 29 $ \lceil $a, b, c$ \rceil $ ; Tables 28, 29).
+The most prominent changes occurred in the frontal, parietal, and temporal lobes on the Alpha and Beta frequency bands.
+In these brain regions, within less than two minutes after administering the anesthetics, the transitivity coefficient of the networks substantially decreased (see Figs. 28, 29 $ \lceil $a, b, c$ \rceil $; Tables 28, 29).

-According to Latora and Marchiori, the local efficiency of transmission of information of a network is directly related to its transitivity coefficient, the larger the coefficient, the greater the local efficiency of the network \citep{latora2003economic}.
-The results obtained in this study reveal that the administration of the anesthetics led to a reduction on the transitivity coefficient (see Figs. 28, 29 $ \lceil $a, b, c$ \rceil $ ; Tables 28, 29).
-Such decrease observed on the frontal parietal and temporal lobes, indicates that during the induced state of anesthesia, the efficiency of transmission of information is reduced in these cortical lobes.
+According to Latora and Marchiori, the local efficiency of the transmission of information in a network is directly related to its transitivity coefficient; the higher the coefficient, the greater the local efficiency of the network \citep{latora2003economic}.
+The results obtained in this study reveal that administering the anesthetics led to a reduction in the transitivity coefficient (see Figs. 28, 29 $ \lceil $a, b, c$ \rceil $; Tables 28, 29).
+Such a decrease observed in the frontal, parietal, and temporal lobes indicates that during the induced state of anesthesia, information transmission efficiency is diminished in these cortical lobes.